 Space is a beautiful thing.
-Used well, it can say as much or more than words or pictures.
+Used well, it can say as much as or more than words or pictures.
 When it comes to our own businesses, too often we fall into the trap of believing that we have to cram as much on to a page as we can – because we think we’ll get more value for money (“If we fit all this into four pages, it will be cheaper to print”) or because we just don’t know what to leave out (“I think my business card needs to include a detailed explanation of what I do.
 And this quote from the Dalai Lama.
-And a photo of my cat.”
-Actually, there’s nothing wrong with putting a photo of your cat on your business card.)
+And a photo of my cat.”).

 Here are three examples of great design that pay respect to the art of making space.

 1. Negative space

 Using negative space (the void or area in or around the type or image) is one of the first tricks of the trade you learn at design school, and when it’s done really well it can produce some truly memorable results.
 This one for a jewellery boutique by designer Ryan Russell is a classic example.
 The positive space is a woman’s face, while the negative space is a peacock, cleverly embodying the unique characteristics of the brand.

 2. White space